-YHLB Back Pain Research Findings and Journal Publications
+YHLB Yoga for Back Pain Research Findings and Journal Publications

 Our University of York / Arthritis Research UK rigorous randomized controlled trial using the ‘Yoga for Healthy Lower Backs’ programme as the yoga intervention has led to five published papers: